Second-Order Fast-Slow Stochastic Systems: Fast-Slow Second-Order Systems with Fast Diffusion

-\section{Proof of Theorem \ref{thm-main}}
+\subsection{Proof of Theorem \ref{thm-main}}

-This section is devoted to the proof of Theorem \ref{thm-main}.
-In what follows, we use $C$ to represent a generic positive constant that is independent of $\eps$.
+This section is devoted to proving Theorem \ref{thm-main}.
+In the proof, we use $C$ to represent a generic positive constant that is independent of $\eps$.
 The value $C$ may change at different appearances; we will specify which parameters it depends on if it is necessary.